 At an event, Libra’s spokesperson said: “We recognize that blockchain is an emerging technology and that policymakers must carefully consider how its applications fit into their financial system policies.”

-After Coeure’s remarks on Libra coin, David Marcus who is Facebook’s top executive claims that Libra was not a threat to the power of states to control monetary policy.
-And, it was designed to be a payment network running on top of existing currencies.
+After Coeure’s remarks on Libra coin, Facebook’s top executive David Marcus took the stage.
+He commented that Libra was not a threat to the power of states to control monetary policy.
+He continued that, Libra will as a payment network will run on top of existing currencies.

 AtoZMarkets’ Interview with Founder of StabConf and BlobFlow